 TreeSense Wiki

-Case Study: Schorndorf Tests Sensors for Improved Irrigation Planning
+Case Study: Schorndorf Uses Sensors to Improve Irrigation Planning

 The city of Schorndorf aims to make the maintenance of its urban trees increasingly digital and data-driven.
 In the future, technologies such as GPS-assisted route planning and AI-based software will help organize workflows more efficiently and allocate resources more effectively.
 The use of TreeSense sensors to monitor water requirements and tree health marks the first step in this direction.
 Project Overview As part of the […]